-- Admit it; before you heard about the Super Soft and helped Marcus track down the stuff to save him you actually believed that Blank was dead didn't you?
-Then again seeing him as a stone statue still in posture of throwing you the map of the world was still unsettling wasn't it?
+- Before you hear about the Super Soft and helped Marcus track down the stuff to save him it's very easy to believe that Blank was dead.
+Then again seeing him as a stone statue still in posture of throwing you the map of the world was still unsettling.

 - For some reason, the first quarter of the game despite its moments of brief darkness including the Black Waltzes and Blank's petrification was still pretty cheerful and gave the player a sense of a light-hearted and fun fantasy adventure.
 And then following Garnet and Steiner's departure BACK to Alexandria and your visit to Gilzalmaluke's Grotto, the game takes a sudden extremely dark turn for the worse.
-And don't get me started on Burmecia and your first fight with Beatrix...
+And that's not even including Burmecia and your first fight with Beatrix...

 - The theme that plays when you get to beat Trance Kuja and meet Necron is disturbing.
 That sad, mournful tune that played with all that moaning in the background?
 Creepy as all get-go.